TanStack/router/docs/guide/routes.md

 ## What is a route?

-A React Location route is just an **object**.
+A TanStack Router route is just an **object**.
 The `path` defines the path of the route it should match.
 Every property of the `Route` type is optional but clearly recommended for varying circumstances.
 Here's the simplest use-case for path matching!

 ```tsx
 const routes = [